 Today in the place of the Emperor we find the Chinese Communist Party headed by the President Xi Jinping.
 Like all Chinese "emperors", he will lose his "heavenly mandate" if he fails to hit the target.
 But what does it mean in today's globalized and multipolar world "to bring China back to the center"?

 It means first of all being able to make the China the first world economy.
-Like?
+How?
 By taking advantage of all that globalization has provided it with.
-An advantageous position thanks to the low-cost labor at its disposal, large markets to which to sell its products (see Europe and USA) and the use of raw materials for industrial production.
+An advantageous position thanks to the low-cost labor at its disposal, large markets to which to sell its products (see Europe and the USA) and the use of raw materials for industrial production.
 In doing so, however, the country led by Xi could soon find itself trapped in the so-called "poverty trap".
 By raising the wages of Chinese workers, cheap labor may be lacking.
 However, this wage increase is necessary if China is to become an independent economic power that is not largely dependent on exports.

 What is the solution that Xi wants to give to this dilemma?